lyuhang428/SegFault/README.md

 ## Contributing

-This project welcomes (and urgently needs) contributions of any kind, include but not not limited to adding new features, performance optimization, bug fixing, docs update, etc.
+This project welcomes (and urgently needs) contributions of any kinds, include but not not limited to adding new features, performance optimization, bug fixing, docs update, etc.